PURPOSE, SCOPE AND FOUNDATION

 Article 5- (1) (Change SD 18.05.2016 276-A8) At the beginning of the Academic year, all students, who have been accepted to assoicate and undergraduate programs with a compulsory English Preparatory Class, sit a Placement Exam to determine their level of proficiency in English and then a Proficiency Exam (PIE).
 Students who score 69.50 and above in the Placement Exam can then sit the PIE exam.
 Students, who score 64.50 and above in the PIE exam, pass to the first year of their associate or undergraduate programs.
 Students who score less than 64.50 in the PIE exam begin their studies in the English Preparatory Program.

-2) Graduate students who do not present an exemption certificate take the PIE exam.
-If they are successful, they begin their post graduate studies.
+2) (Change SD 28.11.2018 353-A/14) Graduate students who do not present an exemption certificate take the PIE exam.
+If they are successful, they begin their graduate studies.
 If they are not successful in PIE, they join the English Preparatory Program.
+Students, who failed to obtain the minimum score in PIE whom are at least B1 level in the Common European Framework of Reference for Languages, need to attend Graduate English Preparatory Program in spring semester.
+Those, who are under level B1, are not accepted in the Graduate English Preparatory Program in spring semester.

 (3) The English proficiency level of doctorate students is determined according to their national or international language exam results as approved by the Senate.
 Doctorate students do not attend the English Preparatory Program.